 The Netflix type models which TBR describe PwC has adopted are ‘Digital on Demand’ and ‘ProEdge’.

 The report states that, ‘Digital on Demand is PwC’s version of Apple’s (Nasdaq: AAPL) App Store, but with a client experience more akin to Netflix, where every option is available immediately without separate pricing or technical concerns.
 Similar to how everyone can watch their Netflix shows on their own device, PwC’s Digital on Demand solutions can be downloaded into the client environment, where they can be configured.’

 It goes on to say that: ‘An app store for automations does not sound revolutionary or unleash massive potential, but the rest of the picture explains how, as Michelle Wilkes, partner, PwC Labs put it, PwC is “arming our clients to accelerate time to value.”’

 With regards to ProEdge, the report says that: ‘After a few years of testing, refining and scaling the firm’s approach to professional digitally focused education, in late 2020 the firm rolled out a commercial offering, ProEdge, to provide an end-to-end professional development platform for its clients.
-PwC took lessons learned from its own Digital Fitness App as well as other digital learning platforms, certification programs, content platforms and workflow tools to create a single solution, incorporating a learning management system (the underlying infrastructure), a learning experience platform (the UX/CX [user experience/customer experience] components), and curated content.’
+PwC took lessons learned from its own digital learning platforms, certification programs, content platforms and workflow tools to create a single solution, incorporating a learning management system (the underlying infrastructure), a learning experience platform (the UX/CX [user experience/customer experience] components), and curated content.’